wilsonchenJJAY/CSCI-272-Spring26/Week-1/README.md

-This folder contains the code file that me and Ibrahim submitted for the final project of CSCI 271 last semester (Fall 2025)
+This folder contains the code file that I submitted with my partner for a group project in CSCI 271 last semester (Fall 2025)